javierfer001/coco4you/README.md

-# Welcome to coco4you website 👋
+# Welcome to coco4you website 2016 👋

 Track your daily expenses and income with this simple app.

+the package of this project was update in 2024 to make it more secure and stable with NodeJs v20.
 ## Get started

 1. Install dependencies